MicrosoftDocs/msix-docs/msix-src/packaging-tool/edit-icons-and-assets.md

 * You can modify your app package assets during the conversion process.
 * After your package has been created, you can modify your app package assets via the [Package editor](package-editor.md).

-There are [guidelines for icon and assets](https://docs.microsoft.com/en-us/windows/uwp/design/style/app-icons-and-logos), so refer to those as you make your modifications.
+Refer to the [guidelines for icon and assets](https://docs.microsoft.com/windows/uwp/design/style/app-icons-and-logos) as you make your modifications.

 ## Modify assets during the conversion process